jlisee/cbd/README.md

 tests.
 The standard "go test" will run the unit tests.
 The "build.sh" program will build the software and install the binaries on the GOPATH.

+Help full tools to have installed, goimports will automatically fix up imports, and can replace the usage of gofmt:

+  go get code.google.com/p/go.tools/cmd/goimports

+godef will help look up definitions, it integrates with go-mode.el:

+  go get code.google.com/p/rog-go/exp/cmd/godef

+TODO: maybe gocode as well?

 Design
 =======